The better condition a home is in the better quality tenant it will attract.

-A security deposit is taken at move-in in order to minimize the risk of tenant damage.
+A security deposit, known as bond, is taken at move-in in order to minimize the risk of tenant damage.
 Tenants who pass our screening criteria generally do not create any damages over the amount of the security deposit.
 Our screening process checks credit, eviction records, employment and rental history.

-We also perform a complete move-in/move-out inspection of the property.
+We also perform a complete move-in/move-out inspection of the property, also known as an entry and exit condition report.
 This includes written documentation of the property condition and digital photography.